yeshua453/website/docs/publish/web/dynamic-website/index.md

 In the example a click on one button is handled by a "blocking" handler while a click on second button calls asynchronous handler.
 The first handler is run in a `threading.Thread` while second handler is run as `asyncio.Task`.

 In web apps, using threads is one of the considerations for app scalability as threads is a finite resource.
-Usually, a thread pool is used and it could become a bottleneck with a growing numner of users.
+Usually, a thread pool is used and it could become a bottleneck with a growing number of users.

 Anyway, if your app is mostly doing I/O (database, web API) and/or you are able to use async-ready libraries we recommend implementing async handlers.